-The present volume on "Banking Statistics of Pakistan" is the sixtieth of the series.
-It incorporates detailed information regarding State Bank, Scheduled Banks and other financial institutions of Pakistan up to December, 2011.
+The present volume on "Banking Statistics of Pakistan" is the 65th of the series.
+It incorporates detailed information regarding State Bank of Pakistan (SBP), Scheduled Banks and other financial institutions of Pakistan up to December, 2016.
 The data for earlier periods have been provided suitably.
-It also covers the related statistical information and Co-operative banks data up to the same period.
+It also covers the related statistical information of co-operative banks data up to the same period.

-2. Apart from the State Bank and statutory corporations, the present volume absorbs the material supplied by 9,772 branches of scheduled banks and 198 branches of cooperative banks as on 31st December, 2011.
-It incorporates statements on their liabilities and assets alongwith detailed classification relating to deposits, advances, investments, bills purchased and discounted etc. The following table sets out the latest position of the branches of scheduled banks and co-operative banks.
+2. Apart from the SBP and statutory corporations, the present volume absorbs the material supplied by 12,993 branches of scheduled banks and 190 branches of co-operative banks as on 31st December, 2016.
+It incorporates statements on their liabilities and assets along with detailed classification relating to deposits, advances, investments, bills purchased and discounted etc. The following table sets out the latest position of the branches of scheduled banks and co-operative banks.

-2011 2010
+2016 2015

-Bank. s Operating in Pakistan Banks Branches Banks Branches
+Banks Operating in Pakistan Banks Branches Banks Branches

-A . (i) Pakistani Banks 31 9,712 34 9,281
+А. (i) Pakistani Banks 31 12,883 31 12,283

-(ii) Foreign Banks 13 60 12 58
+.+ (ii) Foreign Banks 4 10 4 10

-Total (i+ii) 44 9,772 46 9,339
+Total (i+ii) 35 12,993 35 12,293

-В. Co-operative Banks 4 198 4 198
+В. Co-operative Banks 4 190 4 190

-- 3. This volume comprises of four parts:- - (i) The first part consists of tables based on statutory return of affairs of the State Bank and also information obtained in response to special directives issued from time to time, for example, those in respect of half yearly liabilities and assets, distribution of deposits and classification of advances of scheduled banks.
-These tables present the overall position of the State Bank of Pakistan as well as the consolidate position of various items of interest regarding scheduled banks and national saving schemes.

-- (ii) The second part consists of statements, which provide the overall data of the cooperative banks compiled on the basis of information supplied by provincial cooperative banks. - (iii) The third part consists of tables, which have been prepared by making use of the published balance sheets and profit and loss accounts of the State Bank of Pakistan, SBP-Banking Services Corporations, scheduled banks and microfinance banks.
+- 3. This volume comprises of four parts:- - (i) The first part consists of tables based on statutory return of affairs of the SBP and information obtained in response to special directives issued from time to time, for example, those in respect of half yearly liabilities and assets, distribution of deposits and classification of advances of scheduled banks.
+These tables present the overall position of the SBP as well as the consolidate position of various items of interest regarding scheduled banks and national saving schemes. - (ii) The second part consists of statements, which provide overall data of the co-operative banks compiled on the basis of information supplied by provincial co-operative banks. - (iii) The third part consists of tables prepared by making use of the published balance sheets and profit and loss accounts of the State Bank of Pakistan, SBP-Banking Services Corporations, scheduled banks and microfinance banks.
 These tables give the overall position of individual banks and also consolidated position of All Banks, Pakistani Banks and Foreign Banks. - (iv) The fourth part consists of tables relating to Development Financial Institutions, which provide medium and long-term finance to industry.
-Liabilities & Assets of House Building Finance Corporation is also given in this part.
 The information has been presented in a manner so as to provide a link with the data given in parts one and three.